Exploiting Low Scanwidth to Resolve Soft Polytomies: Introduction

 To address this limitation, a relaxed version of \TC{}, called \STC{}, was proposed by Bentert and Weller~\cite{BW21}.
 This relaxed framework allows ``undoing'' contractions of poorly supported branches (contracting low-support branches is a common preprocessing step in network analysis), effectively allowing uncertainty in the form of so-called ``soft polytomies''.
 The corresponding notion of ``soft display'' (see \cref{def:fdsd}) permits us to resolve each high-degree vertex into a binary tree.
 Then, the resulting binary resolution of the network ought to firmly display the resulting binary resolution of the tree.

-Although both versions of \TC{} remain NP-hard~\cite{BW21}, we aim to solve even large instances in practice.
+Although \STC{}, like \TC{}, remains NP-hard~\cite{BW21}, we aim to solve even large instances in practice.
 To achieve this, we leverage the fact that phylogenetic networks occurring in empirical studies are expected to exhibit a certain degree of tree-likeness, which can be effectively quantified using the recently introduced measure of tree-likeness called ``scanwidth''~\cite{BSW20}.
 Our algorithm solves \STC{} in $2^{\bigO(\outDelta{T} \cdot k \cdot \log(k))} \cdot n^{\bigO(1)}$ time, where $k \ceq \sw(\Gamma) + \outDelta{N}$, with $\outDelta{T}$ and $\outDelta{N}$ denoting the maximum out-degrees in the tree and the network, respectively, and $\sw(\Gamma)$ denoting the scanwidth of a tree extension that is given as part of the input.
+(Tree extensions resemble tree decompositions and will be defined formally later.)
 The algorithm first makes the network binary through ``stretching'' and ``in-splitting''.
 This special case (where the network is binary but the tree need not be) is then solved via bottom-up dynamic programming along the given tree extension.

-If a claim is marked with a star ($\star$), then its proof is given in the appendix.